What Happens If You Witness A Crime In Singapore? 4 Things To Do

 • Receiving a Copy of the Report: After lodging your report, you are entitled to a copy of it unless the crime was reported via the “999” police emergency line.
 This document is crucial as it formalises your witness statement.

-The information in your report plays a vital role in helping the police with their investigations and the overall court proceedings, so it is imperative to be as detailed and accurate as possible.
+The information in your report plays a vital role in helping the police with their investigations and the overall Court proceedings, so it is imperative to be as detailed and accurate as possible.

 i-Witness Programme In Police@SG Mobile Application